nanawel/webhomebank/README.md

 Run it (you may want to tune some settings)

     docker run -it --rm \
         -p 49080:80 \                               # App will be available from host at localhost:49080
-        -v /home/myuser/mybudget.xhb:/budget.xhb:ro \     # Replace first part with the path to your .xhb file --name my-webhomebank \                           # Name of the new container webhomebank                                       # Name of the image (above in the build command)
+        -v /home/myuser/mybudgetdir:/data:ro \      # Replace the first part with the path to the directory holding your budget.xhb
+        --name my-webhomebank \                     # Name of the new container webhomebank                                 # Name of the image (above in the build command)

 **Notice (1):** The .xhb file must be readable on the host by the UID the webserver of the container uses (www-data: UID 33).